kahnclusions/ck-dot-dev/content/2024-05-15--leptos-and-nix.md

 Even if you don't plan on deploying to your local machine, or developing with Nix on your local machine, I really do recommend you set it up anyway because you'll have a much tighter feedback loop doing all of this locally.
 On MacOS this is now as simple as running a simple command.

+Again, I'm going to assume that you're here because you already have an interest in Nix and have already gotten as far as running it somewhere and even configuring a server with nginx where you could host your Leptos app.

 If you've just installed Nix and haven't used flakes before, you can make life easier by adding this config:

 ```fish